Sedriast/olympus/README.md

 >
 > they produce, and the number of specimens
 >
-> that can be kept in each paddock12.
+> that can be kept in each paddock.

 </h3>